Caac language

-While most of the Caac-speaking people live in Hoot ma Waap, it is estimated that approximately 33% of the population live in the Noumea region, largely in the Paita-Mont Dore area of the capital.
-The first Caac speakers arrived in Noumea in the 1850s when Marist missionaries forced 120 people from Pouebo and Balade to accompany them to La Conception, the local designation for Paita-Mont Dore.
+While most of the Caac-speaking people live in Hoot ma Waap, it is estimated that approximately 33% of the population live in the Nouméa region, largely in the Paita-Mont Dore area of the capital.
+The first Caac speakers arrived in Nouméa in the 1850s when Marist missionaries forced 120 people from Pouebo and Balade to accompany them to La Conception, the local designation for Paita-Mont Dore.
 This long historical separation between the groups has resulted in two Caac varieties.
 Differences have largely arisen in the phonology because of the southern variety's contact with the languages of southern New Caledonia, which have distinct phonological inventories from that in the north.